SeanBrum/React-Responsive-Window/README.md

   );
 }
 ```
-Additionally, it is sometimes usefull to keep track of state updates and visually access how the debounce is impacting the application as the window size is adjusted.
-You can toggle devMode in the props to console.log the a state update counter every time the event listener callback is executed.
+Additionally, it is sometimes useful to keep track of state updates and visually access how the debounce is impacting the application as the window size is adjusted.
+You can toggle devMode in the props to console.log the a state update counter every time the event listener call-back is executed.

 ```jsx
 function App() {